Zetosoft/dynacam/README.md

 - groups can be inserted into lightGroups, but not the other way around.

 ### Gotchas
 - Because objects are drawn to a canvas, and the graphics engine "owns" these objects, Touch, tap and mouse listeners are forwarded using mirror groups that sit on front of the canvas.
-Complex, large groups will make the engine stutter if the hierarchy is too dynamic (Objects deleted, created, moved constantly).
+Complex, large groups will make the engine stutter if the hierarchy is too dynamic (Objects deleted, created, moved or scaled constantly).

 ### Functions
 ---